Supporting Our Customers Is A Key Priority.

 We used that booth for 4 cycles for a total “Rental” of $1,125.00.
 I think that this is pretty cool that we saved over $55,500.00 for a wall that you would rent and give back 8 days later.

 Why am I blogging about this now??
 Its time for a new one.
 It is time to change colors, and modify the design as we are using this style for other shows now also.
-Since our first version of the booth we learned about milled pine lumber, Southco Fasteners which are a cam ...
+Since our first version of the booth we learned about milled pine lumber, Southco Fasteners which are ...

 This week I went to the local Westfield Shopping mall to return a pair of shoes that I purchased about 4 months ago.
 They are nothing special and not expensive, but I wear them most days and they look the part, but far from worn out.
 The reason for the return is the rubber soles split across the ball of the foot and I was annoyed that this could happen.
 I am not a return kind of person, I dislike the whole experience that it entails, finding a receipt that you put in a drawer six months ago and trudging to an overcrowded mall.
 Nasty salespeople are more interested in flirting with the kiosk employee across the mall, and not trying to help you.
 So what makes this experience noteworthy.
 I was in and out in less then 3 minutes flat.